 12. Regularly Meeting to Discuss the Team’s Improvement

 This has been a guide to Agile Principles.
-Here we discussed the Concept, 12 Principles in Agile Methodology, Types of SDLC and what is Agile Model.
+Here we discussed the basic concept, 12 Principles in Agile Methodology, Types of SDLC, and what is Agile Model.
 You can also go through our other suggested articles to learn more –